Coronavirus Job Retention Scheme – advice for employers and employees

 - Will this cover the March payroll?

 Yes and no. The grant will be backdated to 1 March, but HMRC are not yet set-up to be able to make the payments.
-Indications at the time of writing are that the first payments will be made toward the end of April, in which case businesses may face cash flow issues
+The government has promised the first payments will be made toward the end of April

 - Can we just do this, or do employees need to consent?